 Numbers 5 to 6 tackle fees: initial and ongoing fees.
 Be aware, however, that products and other fees are not included here.
 Number 7 gives you the total initial cost.
 Understand that this is typically non-refundable.
 Not to mention that your business won’t be that profitable in a year or so.
 Can you handle this?
 Consider this carefully before you release a substantial amount of money.

-Now jump to number 19.
+Now jump to number 19 of the Franchise Disclosure Document before you.
 It answers your question, “How much am I going to get from this?”
 However, not all franchisors supply this vital information lest they be sued for false claims.
 According to QSR, candidates should know, at a minimum, the average unit volume (AUV), average overhead (rent, utilities, etc.), and average operating costs (food, paper, labor, etc.) to help compute net operating income (NOI).
-If no representation is made, one might wonder the reasons why.
+If there is no representation, one might wonder the reasons why.

 Remember that you are buying into an already successful business model.
-The franchisor knows which products, services, tools and equipment are best used and typically buy these from a designated supplier.
+The franchisor knows which products, services, tools, and equipment are best used and typically buys these from a designated supplier.
 He or she might sell you these, which is legally accepted.
-However, the franchisor should disclose how much discount he gets from his suppliers and the profits he is getting from you.
+However, the franchisor should disclose what discount he gets from his suppliers and the profits he is getting from you.
 You’ll find these in items 8 and 16.

 Another item to consider is number 12: territory.
 How many franchisees are there in a certain area?
-Will you be given a protected territory?
+Will you get a protected territory?

-Item 9 shows you what your obligations will be as soon as you become a franchisee.
-Read this well and make sure that whatever’s stipulated in this item is also in the Franchise Agreement.
+Item 9 of the Franchise Disclosure Document shows you what your obligations will be as soon as you become a franchisee.
+Read this well and make sure that whatever is stipulated in this item is also in the Franchise Agreement.

 If you want to find out more about the franchisor, be sure to check item 20 as it contains information on how many outlets are currently existing, how many have closed, and the names and contact numbers of current franchisees.
-Call them and ask for an appointment as much as possible.
+Call them and ask for as many appointments as possible.
 Ask them about the franchise, its owners, values, and culture.

 NOTE: This post is not in any way legal advice.
-Contact an attorney when you are ready to become a franchisee.
+Contact a franchise lawyer when you are ready to become a franchisee.